turtler12/Muon/README.md

 ## Usage

 Muon is intended for only the internal ≥ 2D parameters of a network.
-Any embedding, classifier head, or <2D parameters should be optimized using a different backup optimizer (e.g., AdamW).
+Any embedding, classifier head, or {0, 1}D parameter should be optimized using a different backup optimizer (e.g., AdamW).
 Muon provides two ways to accomplish this.

 * Training a language model?
 Then option 1 will be fine.